 - Add the egg and vanilla and mix until well combined.

-- Add 1 cup of the flour, the salt and baking powder and turn on low.
+- Add 1 cup of the flour, salt, and baking powder and turn on low.
 Add the remaining flour and mix until the dough is no longer crumbly and starts to stick together, possibly cleaning the sides of the bowl.

 - Wrap in a piece of plastic wrap and place in the fridge for 30 minutes.